tkdevops-commit/CentralHub/README.md

 # CentralHub

-CentralHub is a small personal web-based application build aimed at optimizing employee productivity, workflow criteria and limiting employee access to sensitive customer information by integrating specific key functionalities from data aggregated across various business applications into a single access point.
+CentralHub is a small personal web-based application build aimed at optimizing employee productivity, displaying workflow criteria and limiting employee access to sensitive customer information by integrating specific key functionalities from data aggregated across various business applications into a single access point.
 This application enables employees to effectively manage tasks, compute date intervals, record essential information in real-time and provide interval payment scheduling thereby streamlining workflows, ensuring accuracy and enhancing overall operational efficiency.

 Built only using HTML, CSS and JS.